deepbluedragon0/deepbluedragon0.github.io/chronicle-cogsci.md

-The chronicle of cognit science(new edition)
+## The chronicle of cognitive science

  year | title | name
 -----|-----|-----